$477,098Average Value$275Average Price per Sq Ft57Homes For Sale

 Giant Burger’s third-pound sandwiches, patio dining at Bistro Espresso

 Conveniently located along California state Route 4, Giant Burger, with its famous wooden bear statue, is an iconic stop for tourists exploring the forests of Northern California.
 It’s also one of Arnold’s longest-standing businesses.
 Founded in 1968, its burgers are truly giant, weighing in at about a third of a pound.
-Bistro Espresso embraces the surrounding nature with patio seating and an outdoor stage for live music.
+Bistro Food & Coffee embraces the surrounding nature with patio seating and an outdoor stage for live music.
 In addition to coffee and espresso, it crafts breakfast sandwiches, burgers, wraps and salads.
 A little over a mile south, Big Trees Market is the community’s main grocery store.

 The Snow Sports Program at Apple-recognized Avery Middle School

-Students in Arnold may start their K-12 journeys at Hazel Fisher Elementary School, which earns a B grade from Niche.
-They may then move forward to the B-plus-rated Avery Middle School, which takes students on four, full-day trips to the Bear Valley Mountain Resort as part of its Snow Sports Program.
+Students in Arnold may start their K-12 journeys at Hazel Fischer Elementary School, which earns a B grade from Niche.
+They may then move forward to the B-plus-rated Avery Middle School, which takes students on four, full-day trips to the Bear Valley Mountain Resort as part of its Snow Sports Educational Program.
 Bret Harte Union High School — about 20 miles away from Arnold in Angel Camp — also receives a B-plus.

 California state Route 4 leads toward Stockton, two nearby hospitals

 Calaveras Connect provides public transportation throughout the county, including a route that travels from Arnold to Murphys, Angel Camp, San Andreas and Valley Springs.
 California SR-4 is Arnold’s main thoroughfare, and goes to Stockton, about 70 miles away.
 The Stockton Metropolitan Airport provides flights to Las Vegas and Phoenix.
-Drivers can take state Route 14 to Dignity Health’s Mark Twain Medical Center, about 30 miles southwest in San Andreas, or to Adventist Health in Sonora, about 30 miles southeast.
+Drivers can take state Route 14 to Dignity Health’s Mark Twain Medical Center, about 30 miles southwest in San Andreas, or to Adventist Health Sonora, about 30 miles southeast.